passportxyz/eas-proxy/docs/00-onchain-data.md

 }
 ```

-Retreiving the latest score for a user becomes much cheaper in terms of gas costs
+Retrieving the latest score for a user becomes much cheaper in terms of gas costs
 and easier using the helper function:

 ```sol